 The Jollie river lies between the Burnett mountains and the Gamack range and flows into the north east corner of Lake Pukaki.
 Its a straight forward 16km out and back trip, which can be done as a longer day trip or easy overnighter.

 Jollie River carpark to put in above Littles Hut

-Take Braemar Mout Cook Station road to a small carpark and DOC sign about 1km before the bridge/takeout over the Jollie.
+If it looks good, head back to a small carpark and DOC sign about 1km south of the bridge over the Jollie.
 From here there is an easement along a vehicle track which allows walkin access to the Braemar Conservation Area.
 Learn more about tracks in the area via the Tasman River Tracks page on the DOC website.

 Worth taking a quick scout at the grade III section around Greenpoint, and noting any landmarks/take-outs if there’s any chance you might want to portage that section.

 Continue north on benches and braided riverbed to the put in, which is 1 km above the derelict Littles hut.
 Here, there is an obvious constriction where the gradient increases, to the point where it’d need heaps more water to be paddleable.